Apollovishwas/Llama-Finetuning/README.md

 ####  HugginFace : https://huggingface.co/datasets/garage-bAInd/Open-Platypus
 The Open-Platypus dataset is a collection of instruction-output pairs used for training language models.
 It is loaded from the Hugging Face datasets library
 ### Key Processing Steps:
-1. Token Count Analysis: Analyzes the distribution of token counts in instructions and outputs 2.Data Filtering: Removes entries exceeding 2048 tokens to fit Llama 2's context window 3.Near-Deduplication: Uses sentence embeddings to remove near-duplicate entries, ensuring dataset diversity 4.Top-k Sampling: Selects the 1000 samples with the highest token counts 5.Chat Template Formatting: Applies a specific format to the instruction field for fine-tuning
+1. Token Count Analysis: Analyzes the distribution of token counts in instructions and outputs, 2.Data Filtering: Removes entries exceeding 2048 tokens to fit Llama 2's context window, 3.Near-Deduplication: Uses sentence embeddings to remove near-duplicate entries, ensuring dataset diversity, 4.Top-k Sampling: Selects the 1000 samples with the highest token counts, 5.Chat Template Formatting: Applies a specific format to the instruction field for fine-tuning,

 Output
 1. The processed dataset is exported as "Open-Platypus-Filtered-FineTuning" to the Hugging Face Hub